parisproffitt/GridStressDigitalTwin/README.md

 ---

+## Limitations

+- Uses synthetic grid data rather than real utility datasets
+- Does not explicitly model transformer internal hot-spot temperature
+- Risk model is rule-based rather than learned from historical data
+- Spatial relationships between nodes are approximated

+---

 ## Lab Usefulness

-- Reusable starting point for grid stress demos
+- Provides a reusable foundation for grid stress simulation and demonstration
-- Shows a clean data pipeline from simulation output → Unity visualization
+- Demonstrates a clean pipeline from simulation output to interactive visualization
-- Leaves clear hooks for real datasets, ML models, or quantum solvers
+- Establishes a framework for future integration of real datasets, ML models, or optimization systems